Jointly created by Veriditas and The Labyrinth Society through a generous donation from the Faith, Hope, and Love

 The Labyrinth Society is oriented toward bringing labyrinth enthusiasts together in order to share their interest, energy, and expertise.
 Its mission is to support those who create, maintain and use labyrinths, and to serve the global community by providing education, networking, and opportunities for experiencing transformation.
 The Labyrinth Society maintains an extensive website with information about labyrinths, regional and national events, and forums for connecting with other enthusiasts.
 The Labyrinth Society also stages an annual Conference and Gathering, sponsors a global World Labyrinth Day, and other international events.

 Jeff Saward is the administrator and researcher of the WWLL.
 He was first captivated by the labyrinth in 1976 and is a world authority on the history and development of labyrinths and mazes and the author of Magical Paths (Mitchell Beazley, 2002) a pictorial essay on the modern revival and Labyrinths & Mazes (Gaia/Lark, 2003) a comprehensive illustrated history of labyrinths and mazes worldwide.
 Founding editor of Caerdroia – the Journal of Mazes and Labyrinths, first published in 1980, and co-founder and director of Labyrinthos, the Labyrinth Resource Centre, Photo Library and Archive, Jeff is based in Thundersley, Southeast England, and travels widely to lecture and research.
 He has an unrivalled collection of labyrinth photos taken on his travels and research trips around the world.

 Please note, while the information contained within this website is presented in good faith, the providers are in no way liable for the accuracy of the information provided.
 We rely on those who upload details of specific locations to keep their listings current and up to date.
 If you are the owner of a location that needs updating, please contact the administrator with the details that require change.
-Should you visit a location that is not as listed, please contact us with the correct details and we will correct the listing accordingly.
+Should you visit a location that is not as listed, please contact us with the correct details and we will revise the listing accordingly.